UrkiMimi/heckdocs/docs/items/objects.md

     ```

 !!! info
-    Internally, bombs are treated nearly identically as notes, and as such, bombs will be considered notes henceforth.
+    Internally, bombs are treated **nearly identically to notes**, and as such, bombs will be considered notes henceforth.

 ## Heck